 Omron B3G-S series

-Here follows a few notes on Omron B3G-S series.
-These relate to discussions with Sandy in 2015.
+Here follows a few notes on Omron B3G-S series mechanical keyboard switches and B35 series keycaps.
+Some of these notes relate to discussions with Sandy in 2015.

-Low-profile type of all 18.1 mm suitable for DIN standard
+Low-profile type with an overall height of 18.1 mm suitable for DIN standards

 The page above only covers B3G-S100, B3G-S200 and B3G-S400.
 B3G-S300, which was not retained in B3G-S*N, is notably absent, and this possibly represents the latching variant, since Sandy notes that the later design no longer supports the latching guide frame.
 The higher numbers listed below (500 to 700) are also not covered.